| |

 which enabled him to concentrate full time on

+developing his musicianship.
 Last year at a Black Music Congress debate looking

 at white artists involved in black music, the